-- The modules you’ll study feature work based on research by our IAI and focus on the use of fuzzy logic, artificial neural networks, evolutionary computing, mobile robotics and biomedical informatics, providing theoretically sound solutions to real-world decision-making and prediction problems.
+- The programme module features work based on research by our IAI and focus on the use of fuzzy logic, artificial neural networks, evolutionary computing, and mobile robotics, providing theoretically sound solutions to real-world decision-making and prediction problems.

-- Your studies can work around your work and other commitments with full-time, part-time or distance learning study options available.
-This makes the course ideal for both recent graduates and professionals already in employment.
+- With available full-time or part-time learning and study options, your studies can keep pace with work and other commitments.
+This makes the course ideal for recent graduates and professionals already employed.

 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.